On the normalized local volume of a non-closed point: Preliminaries

 \section{Preliminaries}

 Let us collect the notions we will use.
-Let $k$ be a (not necesarilly closed) field of characteristic $0$.
+Let $k$ be a (not necessarily closed) field of characteristic $0$.
 A \emph{variety} is a separated, irreducible, and finite type scheme over $k$.
 For more details, see \cite{Fuj17} and \cite{KM98}.

 \begin{itemize} \item For a point $x\in X$ of a scheme $X$, $\mathfrak{m}_x$ is the maximal ideal of $\mathcal{O}_{X,x}$, and $k(x):=\mathcal{O}_{X,x}/\mathfrak{m}_x$ is the quotient field. \item For a morphism $f:Y\to Z$ of varieties and a point $z\in Z$, $Y_z:=Y\times_Z \Spec k(z)$ is the fiber, and $Y_{\overline{z}}:=Y\times_Z \Spec \overline{k(z)}$ is the geometric fiber. \item Let $X$ be a normal scheme, and let $\Delta$ be an effective $\Q$-Weil $\Q$-divisor on $X$.
 Then, $(X,\Delta)$ is a \emph{couple}.
 Moreover, if $K_X+\Delta$ is $\Q$-Cartier, then $(X,\Delta)$ is a \emph{pair}. \item For a pair $(X,\Delta)$, a proper birational morphism $f:X'\to X$ and a prime divisor $E$ on $X'$, we define